 - Participate in regular outreach events such as investor briefings, teleconferences, industry conferences and other third party events.

 - Maintain strong relationships with issuers, investors and intermediaries.

 - Embody Moody's culture of excellence behaviors, including integrity, responsiveness, respect, collaboration, and passion.

-- Demonstrated experience of credit analysis or related sector experience, particularly in the higher education, not-for-profit or healthcare sectors
+- Typically 7 or more years of demonstrated experience of credit analysis or related sector experience, particularly in the higher education, not-for-profit or healthcare sectors

 - General understanding of accounting, investment management, and financial analysis.
 Prefer someone with good understanding of both FASB accounting for nonprofit organization as well as GASB standards.